lundrew/interactive-card-details-form/README.md

 ## 1. Description

-The reason I built this applciation was to practice my front end skills with React and Forms.
-As a user, you can fill in the form and see the card details update in real-time.
-A user should also recieve error messages when the form is submitted if any input field is empty and if the card number/expiry date/CVC fields are in the wrong format.
-The web page should also display the optimal layout depending on the user's device screen size.
-Lastly, the user can see hover, active, and focus states for interactive elements on the page.
+The Interactive Card Details Form is a web application that allows users to fill out a form and see the card details update in real-time.
+The application was built to practice front-end skills with React and forms.
+When the form is submitted, the user will receive error messages if any input fields are empty or if the card number/expiry date/CVC fields are in the wrong format.
+The web page will also display the optimal layout depending on the user's device screen size.
+Additionally, users can see hover, active, and focus states for interactive elements on the page.

 ## 2. How to Install and Run the Project